 Cartesi offers a viable solution to this conundrum by allowing developers to code using mainstream software stacks supported by Linux, which stands as a major OS globally.
 This vastly helps to increase opportunities for mainstream developers to be able to onboard onto crypto-native networks.

-By offering a new programming environment, we greatly help accelerate the level of support for our burgeoning developer community.
+By offering a new programming environment, Injective greatly helps accelerate the level of support for the burgeoning developer community.
 Injective was designed from day one to be a market leading bespoke application specific chain for derivatives trading.
-Given the flexible nature of our chain, developers can launch a diverse array of DApps on top of Injective.
+Given the flexible nature of the chain, developers can launch a diverse array of DApps on top of Injective.
 These applications can cover a great number of sectors, such as new frontend interfaces or even new digital assets.

-With Cartesi, our collaboration on the integration will help us take this mission one step further by allowing developers to launch DApps on the Injective Chain using mainstream programming tools.
+With Cartesi, the collaboration on the integration will help Injective take this mission one step further by allowing developers to launch DApps on the Injective Chain using mainstream programming tools.

 “I am very excited to collaborate with Injective’s team, bringing Cartesi to its growing ecosystem.
 Today, existing blockchain application developers are limited in their coding abilities and millions of mainstream software developers are left outside because they don’t find their everyday languages and tools to build DApps.
 Bridging Linux and mainstream software with Injective will be an important catalyst for broad adoption of both technologies,” said Erick de Moura, Cartesi’s CEO.

-We also plan to launch new derivative products that utilize the native Cartesi token, thereby offering new avenues for individuals to access the Cartesi network itself.
+The community also plans to launch new derivative products that utilize the native Cartesi token, thereby offering new avenues for individuals to access the Cartesi network itself.

 Conclusion: A Developer Friendly Derivatives Exchange

 This integration is important in that it serves as an additional avenue through which mainstream developers and audiences can interact with Injective moving forward.
-We have consistently proven our limitless capabilities for the launch of new derivative products and our work with Cartesi only helps to solidify this goal.
+Injective has consistently proven limitless capabilities for the launch of new derivative products and work with Cartesi only helps to solidify this goal.

 Cartesi is taking smart contracts to the next level.
 It is solving the urgent problem of scalability and high fees by implementing a variant of optimistic roll-ups.
 Most notably, Cartesi is revolutionizing smart contract programming by allowing developers to code with mainstream software stacks.
 Noether is Cartesi’s side-chain that’s optimized for ephemeral data, providing low-cost data availability to DApps.